FREE SHIPPING WITHIN NEW ZEALAND AND ORDERS OVER $100 TO AUSTRALIA

 This variety is not widely known except in the local trade where it was given its descriptive name by the late Hettie Feith-Wells, a gemstone expert and regular buyer of unusual types of stone in the early 1970s.
 It is extremely rare.

-Opaque and rather hard with almost no structure, Raukaraka is an interesting stone and barrel seen in shops today.
+Opaque and rather hard with almost no structure, Raukaraka is an interesting stone and barely seen in shops today.
 It is another stone not perceived by the buying public to be Greenstone because of its yellowish coloration.
-It sometimes has inclusions of dark to olive green merging with orange to a muddy red and when worked into carvings this looks mo attractive.
+It sometimes has inclusions of dark to olive green merging with orange to a muddy red and when worked into carvings this looks most attractive.

 Well, that's a tricky one!